 2. What equipment do you use for Youtube?

 Ok so I'll be real honest with you here; I am cheap as all get out.
-I record all my footage on my phone, a Huawei Honour 9 Lite.
-I have a phone clamp on a swivel that my dad got me for Christmas which helps me get steady shots and frees up my hands.
-I currently have no lights set up aside from the skylight over my desk, so filming is definitely on a daylight timer.
-My editing software is Lightworks, a free video editor that is perfect for my needs if a little unintuitive at times.
+I record all my footage on my phone.
+I have a clamp on a swivel which helps me get steady shots and frees up my hands.
+I currently have no lights set up aside from a cheap ringlight and the window, so filming is definitely on a daylight timer.
+My editing software is Lightworks, a free video editor that is perfect if a little unintuitive at times.

-The only expense so far is the microphone my tech geek boyfriend blessed me with.
+The only expense so far is the microphone my boyfriend blessed me with.
 Prior to that I used the inbuilt microphone on my computer.
-Now I use this fancy thang and audacity (another bit of free software) to amp up my voiceovers.
+Now I use this fancy thang and audacity (another bit of free software) to record my voiceovers.

 You don't need much to get started.
 You certainly don't need much to make good content.